 In calculus, the most useful limits are like this one.
 The value of the function at the specific point we care about is not defined, like 0/0 (which is complete junk), or useless, like zero or infinite.

 Limits and continuity are often covered in the same chapter of textbooks.
-This is because they are so related.
+This is because they are very related.
 The basic idea of continuity is very simple, and the "formal" definition uses limits.

 Basically, we say a function is continuous when you can graph it without lifting your pencil from the paper.
 Here's an example of what a continuous function looks like: